 Early Head Start

 Like Head Start, Early Head Start shares the approach of developing solid learning skills at a young age.
 These cognitive and behavioral skills play a vital role as young children begin to grow up.
 With our youngest participants only six weeks old, we are dedicated to extending the Kingsley House brand of quality educational childcare to infants and toddlers.
 The Early Head Start program provides quality child care, educational and recreational services to infants and toddlers between the ages of 6 weeks to 2 years.
 Our Creative Curriculum for Family Child Care includes dramatic play, music, books, puzzles and art.
 These activities help promote interest among parents in the activities planned for their children.
 We also actively engage parents to participate in their child’s education and recognize the importance of regular attendance to the foundation of their child’s educational career.
 Many of the children who complete the Early Head Start program at Kingsley House transition to our Head Start preschool.

-- 90% of infants achieve essential developmental milestones in gross motor fine motor, cognitive, language, self-help and social and emotional skills
+- Infants achieved essential developmental milestones in gross motor, fine motor, cognitive, language, self-help, and social and emotional skills

-- 80% of preschoolers successfully achieve core cognitive, communication, personal, social and motor skills that are key components for school readiness
+- Preschoolers achieved core cognitive, communication, personal, social, and motor skills that are key components for school readiness

 - Educare New Orleans was accredited by the National Association for the Education of Young Children (NAEYC)

 - All families were enrolled in the Whole Family Approach providing parents with career advancement and asset building strategies, while simultaneously preparing their children for success in school